Cinema of the Democratic Republic of the Congo

-Cinema of the Democratic Republic of the Congo (DRC) originated with educational and propaganda films during the colonial era of the Belgian Congo.
-Development of a local film industry after the Democratic Republic of the Congo became independent in 1960 was handicapped by constant civil war.
+Cinema of the Democratic Republic of the Congo (DRC; French: Cinéma de la République Démocratique du Congo) originated with educational and propaganda films during the colonial era of Belgian Congo.
+Development of a local film industry started after the Democratic Republic of the Congo gained its independence from Belgium in 1960, but was hampered by constant civil war.

-Colonial era
+Colonial era (1908-1960)

+Early Belgian colonial films were primarily documenting colonial activities in Belgian Congo and were instrumental in establishing the trajectory that Belgian colonial cinema would take, namely the reporting of colonial activities as well as the promotion of colonialism.
+Public interest in Belgian Congo first came about near the end of the First World War and a series of documentary short films were made and screened in Belgium 1919.
+In 1925, William Lever Leverhulme financed a film about his plantations in Kwilu.

+Ernest Genval was a prolific film-maker in Congo during the 1930s making films documenting Congo's railway infrastructure, mining industry and plantations, primarily to encourage business investment.

-During the colonial era before the DRC gained independence as Zaire, administrators of the Belgian Congo did not allow Africans watch foreign films, officially because they said they could not understand the difference between fact and fiction.
+During the colonial era before gaining independence, administrators of the Belgian Congo did not allow Africans to watch foreign films, officially because they said they could not understand the difference between fact and fiction.
 In reality, authorities feared that the films would cause subversive behavior.
+Colonial cinema was made with the intention of spreading Christianity and "civilisation".

-The government's Film and Photo Bureau did make films for the local population in the 1940s, with educational and/or propaganda themes.
+The government's Film and Photo Bureau made films for the local population in the 1940s, with educational and/or propaganda themes.
 African workers were employed by the bureau and were taught the basic techniques of film production.
+According to Inforcongo, more than 15,000 free educational and recreational film screenings were held across the Belgian Congo in 1957, reaching over 8.5 million people.
+These screenings formed part of a mass education campaign aimed at the most remote regions of the country.
+The production of these films was "continuous" and employed Congolese actors.

-Two companies run by Catholic priests also employed Africans in making films about religious values:
+The Catholic Church was one of the big financiers of colonial cinema, and two companies run by Catholic priests also employed Africans in making films about religious values.
+These were: